Estimation Methods – catsim.estimation

 Parameters:

-• dodd (bool, optional) – whether to employ Dodd’s estimation heuristic [Dod90] when the response vector only has one kind of response (all correct or all incorrect, see catsim.cat.dodd()), defaults to True
+Whether to employ Dodd’s estimation heuristic [Dod90] when the response vector only has one kind of response (all correct or all incorrect, see catsim.cat.dodd()).
+Default is True.

 property dodd: bool